ov-studio/Vital.site/backend/readme.md

 ### 4. Deploy

 Deploy this folder separately from the frontend.
-Set Redis + GitHub env vars.
-Frontend resolves the API host from the deployment hostname.
+Set the env vars above before deploying.

 ## Masterlist applications